davidgasquez/handbook/content/values.md

 ## KISS

 When communicating, do it in a clear and concise way.
 When facing a problem, prefer a **lean** approach with a simple solution and built upon it.
 Re-framing questions will make easy to give simpler solutions.
-Don't forget to map and reduce big ones.

 ## Enjoy Life